Labor’s Battery Scheme Hailed As ‘Win-Win For All’

 After Treasurer Jim Chalmers last Thursday stated plans to accelerate the uptake of household batteries in Australia would be revealed soon, the first details were reported on Saturday evening, followed by a torrent of coverage on Sunday.

-We’ve covered initial detail on the Cheaper Home Batteries Program here, with the article updated since first published as more information came to hand.
+We’ve covered the initial details on the Cheaper Home Batteries Program here, with the article updated since it was first published as more information became available, and undertaken our own analysis of potential savings from the scheme.
 In a nutshell, the up-front cost of a new home battery system of 5-50kWh useable capacity will be subsidised at around $372 per kilowatt-hour useable capacity (theoretical maximum and minus any admin fees) from July 1 *if* Labor wins the upcoming election.

 Batteries installed between now and then will also be eligible, but cannot be switched on until July 1 or after.
 Also, a battery must be associated with an existing or new solar system.